 In October of 2016, at the request of our Compensation Committee, Mercer performed and presented to the Compensation Committee a study of reported non-employee director compensation practices (the "2016 Mercer Non-Employee Director Compensation Study").
-The 2016 Mercer Non-Employee Director Compensation Study").
-The 2016 Mercer Non-Employee Director compensation Study included comparisons of our non-employee director compensation to a peer group of companies, which assisted the Compensation Committee with designing our non-employee director compensation program to be competitive with the peer group and other companies in our markets.
+The 2016 Mercer Non-Employee Director Compensation Study included comparisons of our non-employee director compensation to a peer group of companies, which assisted the Compensation Committee with designing our non-employee director compensation program to be competitive with the peer group and other companies in our markets.
 The Compensation Committee used the 2016 Mercer Non-Employee Director Compensation Study to develop the 2019 compensation to determine 2019 Non-Employee compensation.

 In October 2019, at the request of our Compensation Committee, Mercer performed and presented to the Compensation Committee a study of reported non-employee director compensation practices (the "2019 Mercer Non-Employee Director Compensation Study").
-The 2019 Mercer Non-Employee Director Compensation Study").
-The 2019 Mercer Non-Employee Director compensation to a peer group of companies, which assisted the Compensation Committee with designing our non-employee director compensation program to be competitive with the peer group and other companies in our markets.
+The 2019 Mercer Non-Employee Director Compensation Study included comparisons of our non-employee director compensation to a peer group of companies, which assisted the Compensation Committee with designing our non-employee director compensation program to be competitive with the peer group and other companies in our markets.